UBC-MDS/DSCI522-2425-25-heart_disease_predictor/README.md

   - requests>=2.24.0
   - seaborn

-## Usage

-Follow the instructions below to reproduce the analysis.

-#### Setup

-1. Clone this GitHub repository.

-2. Navigate to the repo folder in your IDE

-3. Run `conda env create --file environment.yml` to create the heart_disease_522 kernel needed

-#### Running the analysis

-1. Run heart_disease_predictor_report using the heart_disease_522 kernel.

-## Developer notes

-N/A

 ### Adding a new dependency

 1. Add the dependency to the `environment.yml` file on a new branch.